chimmelb/chatserver-homework/README.md

 This will likely be the end of my work on this project, but things that would be improved:

 * Better front-end.
 For design, I'd probably install Bower and Bootstrap, as that would give some flexibility on design changes and multi-modal layout.
 A lot of time could be lost here as well, so the app is simple.
 * Sign on.
 Authenication is pretty straight forward for ActionHero, and a bearer token might be nice for the WebSocket connection point.
-Two sections, sign up and sign on, would make the client feel more legit.
+Two web page sections, sign up and sign on, would make the client feel more legit.
 My first step would be to have an authenticated user hide the chat <div>s, but AngularUI Views would be a better long-term choice.
+Redis session storage could be useful here as well.
 * There would be security precautions to take with the existing framework, to make sure those familiar could not easily access the API.
 For this assignment, many ActionHero gurus could probably put in some messages other ways : )